kelechukwufavour/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A function is a group of statement that together perform a task.
-All C programs has at least one function
-The syntax of writing a function include
+A function declaration provides the actual body of the function.
+Therefore the syntax of writing a function include:- return type function name parameters
-Return type
-Function name
-Parameters
 Actual body